 The Committee will determine the terms of each option and stock appreciation right, including the number and exercise price or base price of the shares subject to the option or stock appreciation right, the term of the option or stock appreciation right and the conditions to the exercisability of the option or stock appreciation right.
-Upon exercise of an option, the purchase price must be paid (i) in cash, (ii) by delivery of shares of common stock having a fair market value, determined as of the date of exercise, equal to the aggregate purchase price payable by reason of such exercise, (iii) by authorizing the Company to withhold whole shares of common stock which would otherwise be delivered having an aggregate fair market value, determined as of the date of exercise, equal to the amount necessary to satisfy the payment obligation, (iv) in cash by a broker-dealer acceptable to the Company to whom the optionee submitted an irrevocable notice of exercise, or (v) by a combination of cash, delivery of shares of common stock.
+Upon exercise of an option, the purchase price must be paid (i) in cash, (ii) by delivery of shares of common stock having a fair market value, determined as of the date of exercise, equal to the aggregate purchase price payable by reason of such exercise, (iii) by authorizing the Company to withhold whole shares of common stock which would otherwise be delivered having an aggregate fair market value, determined as of the date of exercise, equal to the amount necessary to satisfy the payment obligation, (iv) in cash by a broker-dealer acceptable to the Company to whom the optionee submitted an irrevocable notice of exercise, or (v) by a combination of cash, delivery of shares of common stock and authorizing the Company to withhold whole shares of common stock.